 During a deposition, a lawyer can ask dozens of questions.
 However, depending on the attorney’s interrogation techniques, some could be irrelevant or redundant.

 A deposition transcript typically consists of hundreds of pages documenting detailed conversations.
-Valid information will be scattered throughout, and a summarized transcript can help lawyers significantly lessen the time it takes to spot them.
+Valid information will be scattered throughout, and a summarized transcript can help lawyers significantly reduce the time it takes to locate it.

-A quick reference for essential information on a case helps legal teams employ effective trial strategies, increasing their chances of succeeding in their lawsuits.
+A quick reference to essential information on a case helps legal teams employ effective trial strategies, thereby increasing their chances of success in their lawsuits.

 Helps absent parties